In this article:

 - The buyer's agent's cut may be listed in the contract when you make an offer on a home.

-For example, a listing might offer the buyer's agent 3% of the sale price.
+Example: A listing might offer the buyer's agent 3% of the sale price.
 If you buy the home for $400,000 and your agent receives a 3% cut, they'll get $12,000 from the seller's agent.
 However, your agent may also have to split their portion with their brokerage.

 Even if they don't pay the fee in cash, that doesn't necessarily mean buyers don't pay anything.
 The pricing structure could lead the seller to increase their listing price, which effectively passes on some of the cost to buyers.

-Critics of the system also highlight that home sellers shouldn't have to pay the buyer's agent, and that the percentage-based compensation might lead buyers' agents to steer clients toward more expensive homes or homes that offer a higher commission.
+Critics of the system also highlighted that home sellers shouldn't have to pay the buyer's agent, and that the percentage-based compensation might lead buyers' agents to steer clients toward more expensive homes or homes that offer a higher commission.

 - Buyers' commissions won't be listed.
 Sellers' agents will no longer be allowed to publish compensation offers for the buyer's agent on the MLS.